 “One emphasis that is placed on outreach workers is the consistency of mentoring, of being in their ear.
 We’re up against the Information Age.
-We’re up against the media, that comes with the rap world, the hip hop music or the rock and roll music, the smoking of the weed, the playing of the PlayStations.
-[In the] course of a day of an average teenager or young adult … 8 or 9 of those hours consist of listening to music, Facebooking, Instagramming, smoking weed, and drinking, his actions are going to show that.
+We’re up against the media—that comes with the rap world, the hip hop music or the rock and roll music, the smoking of the weed, the playing of the PlayStations.
+[In the] course of a day of an average teenager or young adult … eight or nine of those hours consist of listening to music, Facebooking, Instagramming, smoking weed, and drinking.
+His actions are going to show that.
 His thinking is stagnated … constantly feeding the brain, feeding the mentality [of] that type of ignorance.

 “This country was built on violence.
 The Revolutionary War was violent.
 The Civil War was violent.
 A lot of times, violence is also handed down, generation to generation.
 There are areas in North Philly now where young boys’ fathers and uncles were warring and automatically it goes on to the next generation.
 It’s almost an unwritten code: ‘You get what I’ve been going through.’

 “A lot of it is also when you take an overwhelming population of black men, and they’re incarcerated, strung out on drugs, or dead, you leave a void.
 With that void, anything can be put there.
 A lot of [our participants] never had strong male mentors in their life.
 A lot of them come from single family homes.
 A lot of their fathers are … incarcerated, dead, or just emotionally absent.
 So, it leaves a void inside of those male children in that targeted age group [15–25] who are doing most of the violent activity that’s taking place out there now.
 That common denominator is not having a strong father, a strong role model in the house, and eventually the streets become their daddy.